Tintern – Cistercian Abbey

 History

 The Tintern Abbey was founded in 1131 by Walter de Clare, Lord of Chepstow.
-Walter had family ties to William, Bishop of Winchester, who founded the oldest Cistercian convent in Britain in Waverley, which is why he probably decided to bring the monks of this rule.
-Tintern was the second Cistercian convent in Britain and the first in Wales.
+Walter had family ties to William, Bishop of Winchester, who founded the oldest Cistercian abbey in Britain in Waverley, which is why he probably decided to bring the monks of this rule.
+Tintern was the second Cistercian abbey in Britain and the first in Wales.
 Monks came from the monastery of L’Aumône, diocese of Chartres in France.
 They acted according to the rule of Saint Benedict, and their main, strict rules were: obedience, poverty, chastity, silence, prayer and work.

 Many lands on both sides of the Wye River were given to the abbey.
 They were divided into agricultural units or granges, where local people worked and provided services.
 By the end of the 13th century, the abbey already had over 3,000 acres of arable land and almost 3,000 sheep.
 The most generous donors of the abbey was Roger Bigod III, Lord of Chepstow.
 Thanks to him in 1269 the monumental rebuilding of the abbey church began.